dcam17/LandingPage/README.md

 If you just want to see how it looks, it is up on github pages: https://dcam17.github.io/LandingPage/.

-To run it on your machine, download the code from this repository and open the index.html file in your web browser.
+To run it on your machine, download the code from this repository and open the index.html file with your web browser.